return42/sphkerneldoc/linux_src_doc/drivers/base/regmap/regmap-irq_c.rst

     Map an interrupt on a chip to a virtual IRQ

     :param struct regmap_irq_chip_data \*data:
-        regmap_irq controller to operate on.
+        regmap irq controller to operate on.

     :param int irq:
-        index of the interrupt requested in the chip IRQs
+        index of the interrupt requested in the chip IRQs.

 .. _`regmap_irq_get_virq.description`: